 Campus departments may also find materials that cannot fit into the regular waste receptacles and can find resources here.

 Note for students & the local community: Visit the Los Angeles Sanitation S.A.F.E.
-Center located at UCLA for disposal of universal, electronic, and hazardous waste.
+Center located at UCLA for disposal of universal, electronic, and hazardous waste, including medicine.
 If you are living on the Hill, you may bring universal waste to your residential hall lobbies for disposal.
 The resources listed below are campus departments, with the exception of textile recycling, which is available to all.
+More information on the S.A.F.E.
+Center can be found on their website.

 Universal waste is a sub-category of hazardous waste, and must be properly disposed.
 Under California regulation, items in the universal waste category cannot be disposed in the compost, recycling, or landfill waste streams due to the presence of mercury, lead, cadmium or other substances harmful to the environment and human health.